efung7994/league-of-creation/README.md

 ---
 # Background
-This app was developed for users to store their ideas for the game League of Legends.
-As a LoL player, I often have ideas about how to introduce a new champion or role to the game.
-With this app, you can store your ideas so that you can remember them and also share them with your friends.
+This app is for users to store their ideas for League of Legends.
+As a League of Legends player, I often have ideas about how to introduce a new champion or role to the game.
+With this app, you can create champions and roles.
+You are then able to share these creations with your friends.

 ---